findatalab/ml-asr/README.md

     MaskEstimator: Generates a complex mask (Real and Imaginary parts) which is applied to the noisy input spectrogram to filter out the noise, followed by an Inverse STFT to reconstruct the time-domain waveform.

-##Installation
+## Installation

 Ensure you have Python 3.8+ installed.
 You can install the required dependencies using pip:
 Bash

-# Install PyTorch and Torchaudio (version 2.8.0 recommended per training script)
-pip install torch==2.8.0 torchaudio==2.8.0
+Install PyTorch and Torchaudio (version 2.8.0 recommended per training script) pip install torch==2.8.0 torchaudio==2.8.0

-# Install remaining dependencies
+Install remaining dependencies
 pip install Flask soundfile numpy pandas librosa openai-whisper jiwer tqdm ipython

-##How to Run
+## How to Run
-1. Training the Model

-To start the training and evaluation pipeline, ensure your dataset archive (ru_train_0_19.tar) and metadata (train(1).tsv) are in the root directory, then run:
-Bash

-python BRSNN.py

-This will extract the data, train the model for 100 epochs, evaluate it, and save the weights to bsrnn_weights_final.pth.
-2. Running the Web App (MVP)
+To start the app, install all important librarioes by running:

+pip install -r requirements.txt

-Ensure the trained model weights (models/bsrnn_weights_final.pth) are placed in the correct directory.
+then, ensure the trained model weights (models/bsrnn_weights_final.pth) are placed in the correct directory.
 Then, launch the Flask app:
-Bash

 python app.py

 Open your browser and navigate to http://127.0.0.1:5000.

-##Example
+## Example

 Once the Flask web application is running: